aabriism/aabriism.github.io/philosophy/meaning.md

 This is where we find meaning:  in each other; in realizing that each other matters; in realizing that you matter.

-If you want to have a full heart filled with meaning and accomplishment, look to helping others and your self.
+If you want to have a heart filled with meaning and accomplishment, look to helping others and your self.
 Make things better.